cvk98/Proxmox-load-balancer/README.md

 Example: cluster load is 50%, the minimum loaded node is 47%, the maximum loaded node is 53%.
 Moreover, it does not matter at all how much RAM the node has.
 2. For the script to work correctly, you need constant access to the Proxmox host.
 Therefore, I recommend running the script on one of the Proxmox nodes or creating a VM/Lxc in a balanced cluster and configuring the script autorun.
+3. Do not set the "deviation" value to 0.
+This will result in a permanent VM migration at the slightest change to the VM["mem"].
+The recommended minimum value is 0.01 for large clusters with many different VMs.
+For medium and small clusters 0.03-0.05+

 Tested on Proxmox Virtual Environment 7.1-10 with 400+ virtual Before using the script, please read the Supplement to the license